tolees/lego/content/B07PX3WGP1-com.md

 ℹ️:

+- Kids can add an exciting digital dimension to their racing play and ‘drive this car in the Forza Horizon 4 LEGO Speed Champions expansion pack (sold separately)
-- Kids and all Porsche fans will love to build, race and proudly display the LEGO Speed Champions 75895 1974 Porsche 911 Turbo 3.0.
-This white, collectible toy car model of one of the world’s most recognizable classic sports cars has a minifigure cockpit with a removable windshield and is packed with authentic details, including the iconic ‘whale tail rear spoiler.
-A classic Porsche 911 driver minifigure and 3 cones to play out race scenarios are also included in this model car kit.
-Fans can add
+- Inspire kids and all Porsche fans to build, race and display this white 1974 Porsche 911 Turbo 3.0 toy car with a removable windshield to place a minifigure in the cockpit and authentic design details including the iconic ‘whale tail’ rear spoiler!
+- 180 pieces – Fun birthday gift for boys and girls aged 7+ and for fans and kids of all ages; This LEGO Speed Champions 1974 Porsche 911 Turbo 3.0 75895 model race car kit can be built together with all other LEGO sets and LEGO bricks for creative play
+- Porsche 911 Turbo 3.0 model car measures over 1” (4cm) high, 5” (15cm) long and 2” (6cm) wide
+- This LEGO sports car set includes a new-for-August-2019 classic Porsche 911 driver minifigure with a helmet element, plus 3 cone elements for racing play action

 [🛒 Buy it now!!](https://www.amazon.com/dp/B07PX3WGP1/?tag=tolees-20)